A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis

-The first term of $\mathcal{L}_r$ imposes constraint on the autocorrelation coefficients of the residual, where $\alpha$ is a hyperparameter controlling the maximum tolerance of the autocorrelation coefficients.
-However, it is not enough since it does not minimize the mean of the residual, which carries magnitude information of the input time series.
-Therefore, in the right term we minimize the mean square of the residual.
-We finally train \shortname{} by simultaneously optimizing the weighted sum of the task-specific loss and the \emph{Residual Loss}:
+The first term of $\mathcal{L}_r$ minimizes the mean of the residual.
+And the right term imposes a constraint on the autocorrelation coefficients of the residual, where $\alpha$ is a hyperparameter controlling the maximum tolerance of the autocorrelation coefficients.
+We finally train \shortname{} by simultaneously optimizing the weighted sum of the task-specific loss and the \emph{residual loss}: